Pandaqi/Pandaqi-Studio/pandaqi-studio/content/jam-games/play/boltcorpse-and-sons/_index.md

 ---
-type: "gamepage"
+type: "project"

 title: "Boltcorpse & Sons"
-headerTitle: "Ward off the evil spirits by looking the right way and wearing the right goggles."
+blurb: "Ward off the evil spirits by looking the right way and wearing the right goggles."

-color: "black"

 date: 2025-12-12